isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ```
 Read the response.
 It indicates that the commit was done to the **main** branch, and included four files.

 The next step is to `push` to an online repository or a server.
-But we will do this latter, with a repository first created online and copied to our system.
+But we will do this later, with a repository first created online and copied to our system.

 ## Create a repository in GitHub